Pictures

 Crosspiece: "44"

-Scabbard: ordinance 'bomb' on steel throat; "vp 16" molded into fiberglass.
+Scabbard: ordnance 'bomb' on steel throat; "vp 16" molded into fiberglass.
 "24" painted on back.

-The scabbard is 16 inch M3 type that has been shortened to the 10 inch M7 configuration.
+M3 scabbards were shortened as well.
+This example is a 16 inch M3 type that has been shortened to conform with the M7 design.

 Ricasso (Right): "US" over "1095777" and "U.F.H. stamped over the numbers.